 - Lights and Indicators: Tanks must be fitted with working and standard headlights, tail lights, indicators for turn signals, and brake lights.
 These lights must be up to FMVSS standards so that you are visible to other drivers and can communicate your maneuvers to them.

-- Seat Belts: Seat belts are mandatory for all vehicles and must be fitted to ensure the care of drivers and passengers.
+- Seat Belts: Seat belts are mandatory for all cars and must be fitted to ensure the care of drivers and passengers.

 In addition to the protection requirements from the FMVSS, the tank also needs to comply with Environmental Protection Agency (EPA) emissions standards.
 This could mean you need to make changes to the engine before it can be a street-legal tank.